 FME Type General Description Identified Watershed Planning - Drainage Master Plan Supports the development and analysis of H&H models to define flood risk or identify flood prone areas OR large-scale studies that are likely to benefit multiple jurisdictions.
 53 Watershed Planning - Flood Risk Mapping Promotes the development and/or refinement of detailed flood risk maps to address data gaps and inadequate mapping.
 Create FEMA mapping in previously unmapped areas and update existing FEMA maps as needed.
-30 Engineering Project Planning Evaluation of a proposed project to determine whether implementation would be feasible OR initial engineering assessment including conceptual design, alternative analysis, and up to 30% engineering design.
-66 Other Other projects not classified above.
+30 Watershed Planning - Dam Evaluations Perform a watershed-wide evaluation of the dams to assess flood protection performance for the 100-year and 500-year events, develop breach analyses mapping and assess hazard classification, develop risk indices, and evaluate dam safety performance.
+11 Engineering Project Planning Evaluation of a proposed project to determine whether implementation would be feasible OR initial engineering assessment including conceptual design, alternative analysis, and up to 30% engineering design.
+59 Other Other projects not classified above.
 All FMEs classified as "Other" are associated with studies to support criteria and ordinance updates including property acquisition programs (including high-risk and repetitive loss properties and acquiring and preserving open space adjacent to floodplains).
-76 Total 226
+76 Total 229